wxyhly-en/wxyhly-en.github.io/source/_posts/escher1.md

 ---
 title: Hyperbolic Space - Mathematical Art
 tags:
-  - geometry
+  - Geometry
-  - graphics
+  - Graphics
-  - mathematics
+  - Mathematics
-  - javascript
+  - Javascript
-  - hyperbolic space
+  - Hyperbolic space
 index_img: /img/josleys1.jpg
 date: 2016-06-26 13:05:51
 excerpt: I mentioned a circular disk pattern that appeared in the film "Dimensions：A walk through mathematics".
 Actually this pattern is as fascinating as 4D space - Hperbolic tessellation in hyperbolic space.